Job Description of a Technical Supervisor

 Technical supervisors must have have a sufficient level of education and training in their field of work, in addition to work experience as a technician.
 In a health care laboratory, where patient tests are performed, the technical supervisor must hold a degree as a doctor of medicine or a doctor of osteopathy and be licensed to practice in the state where the lab work is done.
 At the other end of the spectrum, supervisors of mechanics typically only need postsecondary certification.

-2016 Salary Information for Architectural and Engineering Managers
+Architectural and Engineering Managers salary

 - Cornell University Law School: 42 CFR 493.1451 - Standard -- Technical Supervisor Responsibilities